Integrating ESG into Real Estate

 The key details of the course include the following:

-- Core Module One: 29 June 2023 (13:30-17:30) – pre-course learning materials for Module One will be released to participants in advance of the first training date.
+- Module One: 2o February 2024 (9:00-13:00) – pre-course learning materials for Module One will be released to participants in advance of the first training date.

 The live sessions will be held virtually using Zoom.

-This particular course group is a trial consolidation group, bringing Asset Owners and Managers, and Advisors together for the first time in the spirit of radical collaboration which BBP members have been advocating.
+In this revised format we bring together participants from Asset Owner and Manager organisations, and those from Advisory & Consultancy firms in the spirit of radical collaboration which the BBP has been advocating.
 It has been re-designed especially for real estate professionals working within an asset management context, including those working for fund management and investment advisory institutions, Real Estate Investment Trusts and private property companies; as well as advisory professionals in capital markets, investment advisory, valuation, leasing and transactions-based roles.
 It is open and applicable to those in the following roles:

 - Fund managers